| Title: | Multivariate Ordinal Regression Models |

 each firm by slotting the latent scores according to the corresponding threshold parameters.

-The IDs for each subject of the
+The IDs for each subject of the firms are stored in the column firm_id.
+The IDs of the raters are stored

-.
-The ordinal ratings are provided in the column rating
+in the column rater_id.
+The ordinal ratings are provided in the column rating and all the covariates in the remaining columns.

 Overall, the data set has 3000 rows, for each of the firms it has three rating observations.

-data("data_mvord", package = "mvord")
+data("data_mvord", package = "mvord")data("data_mvord", package = "mvord")

 A data frame with 3000 rows and 9 variables